propelorm/propelorm.github.com/documentation/cookbook/working-with-test-suite.markdown

 `Propel\Tests\TestCaseFixturesDatabase`

-This test case class makes additional to the one above sure that the database schema is up to date as well.
-You have to use this if you want to have additional to the one above a communication with the database through your models.
+This test case class makes, in addition to the one above, sure that the database schema is up to date as well.
+You have to use this if you want to have, in addition to the one above, a communication with the database through your models.

 ## Using the correct test group ##